adbreeker/GithubStatsAnimator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software with minimal restrictions.

 ---